Equal Protection Clause: Application to federal government

 Some scholars have argued that the Court's decision in Bolling should have been reached on other grounds.
 For example, Michael W. McConnell has written that Congress never "required that the schools of the District of Columbia be segregated."
 According to that rationale, the segregation of schools in Washington D.C. was unauthorized and therefore illegal.

+The federal government has at times shared its power to discriminate against noncitizens with states through cooperative federalism.
+It has done so in the Welfare Reform Act of 1996 and the Children's Health Insurance Program.